mecid/mecid.github.io/_posts/2022-12-07-building-custom-layout-in-swiftui-spacing.md

 }
 ```

 > To learn more about the basics of the *Layout* protocol, take a look at my dedicated ["Building custom layout in SwiftUI.
-Basics"](/2022/11/16/building-custom-layout-in-swiftui-basics/) post
+Basics"](/2022/11/16/building-custom-layout-in-swiftui-basics/) post.

 ```swift
 struct ContentView: View {